| Abstracts |

 equation, through an explicit computation.
 We thus avoid the difficulties in

+solving large and poorly-conditioned systems of equations.
 We demonstrate the effectiveness of the new wavelet basis

 for various computational photography applications such as multi-scale